Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Evaluation Approaches

-~\cite{liang2020beyond} proposed a three-stage framework to denoise the self-rating process.
+Apart from "what to evaluate", there are also a multitude of papers studying "how to evaluate", which focus more on refining the evaluation process.~\cite{liang2020beyond} proposed a three-stage framework to denoise the self-rating process.
 They first performed dialogue flow anomaly detection via self-supervised representation learning, and then the model was fine-tuned with smoothed self-reported user ratings.
 Finally, they performed a denoising procedure by calculating the Shapley value and removed the samples with negative values. \cite{zhao2020designing} trained RoBERTa as a response scorer to achieve reference-free and semi-supervised evaluation. \cite{sato2020evaluating} constructed a test set by first generating several responses based on one user message and then human evaluation was performed to annotate each response with a score, where the response with the highest score was taken as a true response and the remainder taken as false responses.
 Dialogue systems were further evaluated by comparing the response selection accuracy on the test set, where a cross-entropy loss was calculated between the generated response and candidate responses to perform the selection operation.
 Likewise,~\cite{sinha2020learning} trained a BERT-based model to discriminate between true and false responses, where false responses were automatically generated.
 The model was further used to predict the evaluation score of a response based on dialogue context. \cite{huang2020grade} argued that responses should not be simply evaluated based on their surface-level features, and instead the topic-level features were more essential.
 They incorporated a common-sense graph in their evaluation framework to obtain topic-level graph representations.
 The topic-level graph representation and utterance-level representation were jointly considered to evaluate the coherence of responses generated by open-domain dialogue systems.

+Ranking is also an approach that evaluates dialogue systems effectively.~\cite{gao2020dialogue} leveraged large-scale human feedback data such as upvotes, downvotes, and replies to learn a GPT-2-based response ranker.
+Thus, responses were evaluated by their rankings given by the ranker. \cite{deriu2020spot} also evaluated the dialogue systems by ranking.
+They proposed a low-cost human-involved evaluation framework, in which different conversational agents conversed with each other and the human's responsibility was to annotate whether the generated utterance was human-like or not.
+The systems were evaluated by comparing the number of turns their responses were judged as human-like responses.